GabrielMorettii/Amatronic/README.md

 10. [License](#license)

-## About the project <a name="general-information" />
+## ⁉ What's Amatronic? <a name="general-information" />

-Amatronic is an RESTful API made for educational's purposes, it's a personal project to contribute with my Career portfolio and was built to serve as an Back-end of an E-commerce application, whatever is the theme, it's functional.
+Amatronic is an RESTful API made for educational's purposes, it's a personal project to contribute with my Career portfolio and was built to serve as an Back-end of an E-commerce application, whatever is the theme, it's functional 🔥🚀.

 ## Class Diagram <a name="class-diagram" />
 <img src="./diagram.png">